opendatasoft/ods-cookbook/widgets/external-use/README.md

 #### Blocking JQuery, AngularJS and ODSWidget versions

 To prevent from any changes or weird behavior from external libraries, the best practice is to block the working version of each library you use.

-ODSWidget doesn't contains the version number, it means that for each new release, your code will be run on this new version if you point directly to the remote address.
+The current URL of the ODS-Widgets library doesn't contains the version number, which means that for each new release, your code will be run on this new version if you point directly to the remote address, and your page could change without you knowing so if a widget changes

-It's highly advised to download and store the ODSWidget library locally on your website and include it in your page.
+For this reason, it's highly advised to download and store the ODSWidget library locally on your website and include it in your page.

-#### context-domain and context-apikey
+#### `context-domain` and `context-apikey`

 Any context declaration on ODS Platform suppose that the corresponding dataset is hosted locally (on the domain where you display the page) and the user right are the current user displaying the page.
 You can override these 2 behaviors by defining :